-After surgery or radiation therapy to the pelvic area, some women may find that one or both legs become swollen.
+Surgery or radiation therapy to the pelvic area can stop lymph fluid from draining normally, causing swelling in the legs or genital area.
 This is known as lymphoedema.
 Lymphoedema may appear during treatment or months or years later.

-It is important to avoid pressure, injury or infection to the lower limbs, and to manage lymphoedema symptoms as soon as possible.
+It is important to look after your skin, avoid injury or infection to the lower limbs, and manage lymphoedema symptoms as soon as possible.
 Mild lymphoedema is usually managed with exercise, skin care and a compression stocking or sleeve.
-A physiotherapist trained in lymphoedema management will be able to give you further advice.
+A physiotherapist trained in lymphoedema management can give you further advice.

 To find a practitioner who specialises in the management of lymphoedema, visit the Australasian Lymphology Association.